 Under Arizona law, every child between the ages of six and sixteen must attend a school and be provided instruction in at least reading, grammar, mathematics, social studies, and science (A.R.S. § 15-802(A)).
 The instruction may take place in a district, private, charter, homeschool or through the ESA program (A.R.S. § 15-802(A)).

 District schools are publicly funded schools regulated by local school boards and the state government.
 Although district school students usually attend their neighborhood school, students can benefit from Arizona’s “open enrollment” policy (A.R.S. § 15-816.01).
 Open enrollment allows students to apply for admission to any district school, based on available classroom space.
 A 2017 study in Maricopa County found that 37 percent of district students participate in open enrollment.[iii]

 Arizona has 238 public school districts, with more than 2,000 schools and approximately 1,111,000 students.
 For more information on district schools, visit the Arizona Department of Education at www.azed.gov.

 - Charter Schools

 Charter schools are publicly funded schools operated independently from school districts by nonprofit or for-profit organizations, though school districts may sponsor charter schools as well.

 Created through legislation in 1994, the Arizona State Board of Charter Schools grants charter status to qualifying applicants and oversees charter schools.
 As with district schools, charter schools may not charge tuition.

-As of the 2016-2017 school year, 185,900 students attended 556 Arizona charter schools, which is about 17 percent of Arizona’s public school students and 30 percent of public schools.
+As of the 2022 school year, 230,000+ students attended approximately 560 Arizona charter schools.
+Arizona charter students make up about 20.3 percent of the public school population in the state.[iv]
 For more information on charter schools, visit the Arizona Charter Schools Association at azcharters.org.

 - Online Learning